 Mass cytometry expression of CD14+ versus TNF-α demonstrated greater

-intensity of TNFα staining after 6h of BFA treatment in SF (Figure 5.17 a blue dots bottom panel) when compared to PB CD14+ monocytes in all three PsA patients (Figure 5.17 a blue dots top panel).
+intensity of TNFα staining after 6h of BFA treatment in synovial fluid (Figure 5.17 a blue dots bottom panel) when compared to peripheral blood CD14+ monocytes in all three PsA patients (Figure 5.17 a blue dots top panel).
 Furthermore, the percentage of TNF-α producing cells in each tissue was quantified as the difference of TNF- α+ cells before and after BFA treatment for 6h (6h minus 0h).
-In PB, the resulting percentage of CD14+ monocytes TNF-α+ did not surpass the 1%, indicating a very low increment of TNFα producing cells after BFA treatment.
-Conversely, SF CD14+ cells showed a larger percentage of cells actively producing TNF-α, ranging between 1.5 and 11.8% (Figure 5.17 b).
-This observation was consistent with increased chromatin accessibility nearby genes of the NF-κB signalling pathway as well as with increased expression of a number of genes in the TLR and NOD-like signalling in SF compared to PB, which were hypothesised to result into enhanced NFκB activation and cytokine production.
-Nevertheless, this trend of increased CD14+ cells producing TNF-α in SF compared to PB did not reach significance (pval=0.25), likely due to the small sample size.
+In peripheral blood, the resulting percentage of CD14+ monocytes TNF-α+ did not surpass the 1%, indicating a very low increment of TNFα producing cells after BFA treatment.
+Conversely, synovial fluid CD14+ cells showed a larger percentage of cells actively producing TNF-α, ranging between 1.5 and 11.8% (Figure 5.17 b).
+This observation was consistent with increased chromatin accessibility nearby genes of the NF-κB signalling pathway as well as with increased expression of a number of genes in the TLR and NOD-like signalling in synovial fluid compared to peripheral blood, which were hypothesised to result into enhanced NFκB activation and cytokine production.
+Nevertheless, this trend of increased CD14+ cells producing TNF-α in synovial fluid compared to peripheral blood did not reach significance (pval=0.25), likely due to the small sample size.